Varroa destructor on drone

 Chemical pesticides are designed to kill pests, and unfortunately, they can also harm beneficial insects such as bees.
 When bees come into contact with chemical pesticides, they can experience various harmful effects, including disorientation, paralysis, and death.
 Furthermore, the colony can be impacted if the queen bee is exposed to the pesticides, which can lead to a decline in the population.

-In contrast, natural pest management techniques are safer for bees.
+Unlike other methods, natural pest management techniques prioritize the safety of bees.
 Natural pest management techniques rely on natural substances that do not harm bees and do not leave harmful residues in honey.
 For instance, cultural techniques like planting flowers that attract beneficial insects like ladybugs can help control pest populations without harming bees.
 Biological control methods like introducing parasitic wasps to control mite populations can also be effective in controlling pests without harming bees.

 Environmentally friendly